-In the 1980s, Chris Reinke, then pastor of Beautiful Savior Lutheran Church in Anchorage, planned a ministry to go into communities that are too small to support traditional churches and pastors, gather people for ministry, and recruit and train lay leaders.
-Throughout Alaska there have been over 60 lay ministers who were trained for Word and Sacrament ministry.
-Some continued their education and became ordained pastors.
+In the 1980s, Chris Reinke, pastor of Beautiful Savior Lutheran Church, Anchorage, planned a ministry to recruit and train lay leaders and pastors who would go into communities that are too small to support traditional churches and gather people around God's Word and Sacraments.
+Throughout Alaska there have been over 60 lay ministers who have been trained for Word and Sacrament ministry.
+Nine of these men have continued on to become ordained pastors.

 In 1993 a four-wheel drive truck and fifth-wheel trailer were purchased through an LWML grant.
 Pastor Ken Schauer was called as the first circuit rider/missionary pastor.
 He and his wife, Sandi, ministered on the road system.
 Early in their ministry it became apparent that children’s ministry was a good in-road into a community.

 In 1995, Sandi Schauer became the first Servant Events Coordinator.
 She was instrumental in organizing over 100 servant mission events including Vacation Bible Schools, Christian athletic camps, and hammer and nail projects.
 Ken and Sandi retired at the end of 2006.
 From 2006-2016, Ruth Zellar took on the responsibility of AMC Servant Events Coordinator assisting summer mission teams with service throughout Alaska.
 Brittany Baumgartner fulfilled this role after Ruth’s retirement until August, 2018, when Jan Bruick assumed these responsibilities.
 AMC values long term relationships and many of the teams that have served with AMC have served in the same community for 10 or more years with some serving over 20 years in the same community.

 Ministry in Southwest Alaska: